waimea-jrgerraty/level-3-programming-assessment/docs/test-plan.md

 - Selecting the move with 1 turn of cooldown remaining should disable the Attack button
 - I should be able to attack twice in a row with the basic move
 - I should be able to use Tornado once, but it will not work on the next turn

 ---

-## Win / Loss state

-I need to ensure that the end of the game can be reached, and the failure condition (death) works.

-**VALID**

-- Defeating the drowned king in the finale chapter of the story will conclude the game and put you into freeroam
-- If your health drops to 0 during a combat sequence, you will die and the program will terminate

-### Test Data To Use

-- To test the failure condition, I will purposefully lose to the Barrow Wight in the first Dunmarch chapter, using the debug system to give me the quest completion flags for the first two chapters.
-This will mean I keep the basic sword for that fight, and should mean it is possible to lose by playing badly.
-In theory, the first two enemies should not be possible to lose to, which is why I am testing this with the Barrow Wight.
-- To test the victory condition, I will just play through the entire game from start to finish, and document if I can reach the completion state.
-I would use the debug system to skip to the end, but I need to test whole story anyways.

-### Expected Test Result

-- The game should inform me I died, and close itself after a few seconds.
-- I should be able to reach the end of the game through normal gameplay, and from there be able to move around the map without any more quests.

----